 A Hollywood Update: Changes and Transformations in Hollywood Since the Passage of the 2014 California Filmed Production Incentive

 Since the passage of the expansion of California’s Film and Television Production Credit in 2014, the global competition for attracting movie and television production has continued to heat up.
 California’s film credit has demonstrated the fact that the state’s comparative advantages as a globally recognized center of filmed production gives it an inherent advantage in attracting and retaining both productions and employees.

-The findings and recommendations of this report are intended to function as an update and supplement to the 2014 “A Hollywood Exit” report.
+The findings and recommendations of this report on Hollywood changes are intended to function as an update and supplement to the 2014 “A Hollywood Exit” report.

 - Competition has increasingly shifted to locations that are considered to have more flexible and uncapped (or very high) incentives, which show stability

 - The current structure of the $330 million incentive is hitting its limit, particularly for movies.

 - The current mandate that 75 percent of a movie production be spent in the state is clearly inhibiting California’s ability to attract and retain larger budget movies.

 - Even under the revised incentive format, long-running television shows run the risk of blocking newer productions from receiving the production credit.

 - Diversity has proven incredibly important in the entertainment industry—but efforts to legislate a solution have proven difficult.

 - Diversity clearly paid off at the box office in 2017 and so far in 2018.